critmcdonald/javascript-charts/03_javascript.md

 (This part is explained further in [Prepare the data](https://developers.google.com/chart/interactive/docs/basic_preparing_data))

 The next thing we're going to do is define our data.
-Paste this code below under the comment "Create the data table", and then I'll explain it:
+Paste this code under the comment "Create the data table", and then I'll explain it:

 ```javascript
       var data = new google.visualization.DataTable();